 Leadership Instability: Having instability on the leadership ranks.
 Having turnover is understandable.
 But having 3 managers in last 2 years (for example) on one or several key leadership positions sends a clear message to your workforce: Anyone here is expendable.
 This clearly does not foster loyalty.

-Leaders behavior: Perhaps the most influential in this list: When your leaders, from the front line all the way to the corner office, display subpar leadership behaviors they damage your culture in a way that is hard to overcome.
+Leaders behavior: Perhaps the most influential in this list: When your leaders, from the front line all the way to the corner office, display subpar leadership behaviors, they damage your culture in a way that is hard to overcome.
 These behaviors destroy trust and morale and soon will lead to turnover.

 Many of these symptoms are created in response to leadership behaviors.
-Please download the e-book The Lean Leader Manual to learn how Lean leaders manage in a Lean environment.

 These signs are very noticeable if we pay close attention to the human interaction happening around us.
 I encourage you to watch for these signs and take a proactive approach to addressing them.
-Please share your experiences in the comment section.

 Read more related Blogs…